• Skip to primary navigation

 Fairmont Jasper Park Lodge (Luxury)

 The Fairmont Jasper Park Lodge is an exemplary property with amenities for days.
-With impressive lakefront views of Beauvert Lake, 8 on-site restaurants, a spa, an array of on-site winter activities like skating and snow-shoeing, plus an award-winning golf course, this resort is very worth the splurge (which we’ve done twice ourselves)!
+With impressive lakefront views of Beauvert Lake, eight on-site restaurants, a spa, an array of on-site winter activities like skating and snow-shoeing, plus an award-winning golf course, this resort is very worth the splurge (which we’ve done twice ourselves)!

 Fairmont Jasper Park Lodge